Ready, Set, Grow!

 Image of brain divided into three layered sections: Old, Mid, and New Brain

 1. The first stop for every single stimulus our brain processes is the Reptilian Brain (a.k.a.
 Old or Lower Brain).
 It has been keeping us alive since we had brains.
 It governs “fight or flight,” “attract and repel,” and whether or not we like something.
 It also gatekeeps whether or not the stimulus is allowed to pass to the next two sections of the brain.
-If the stimulus—your brand for example—is accepted based on your ideal customer’s Reptilian Brain “gut” reaction and “likability” is achieved, their Old Brain decides to allow passage to the next two sections of their brain for further processing.
-If it isn’t liked, the Old Brain rejects it and moves on to the next zillionth stimulus.
+If the stimulus—your brand for example—is accepted based on your ideal customer’s Reptilian Brain “gut” reaction and “likability” is achieved, it decides to allow passage to the next two sections of their brain for further processing.
+If it isn’t liked, the Reptilian Brain rejects it and moves on to the next zillionth stimulus.
 And thus why it’s the true “Decider” part of the brain.

 2. The Emotional or Mid Brain is where our emotional responses to stimuli occur (positive, such as warmth, joy, and amusement, or negative, such as disgust and anxiety, etc.).
 It is also where “trust” can be achieved.
 If positive emotions are felt toward a brand, it may be trusted and allowed advancement to the “Rational” Brain.

 3. The Rational, New, or Front Brain is where we rationalize why we like and/or trust.
-You think you think you want to buy that toothpaste because of <reason>, but in fact, you just liked and then trusted something about the brand and then assigned reasoning to the decision your Old Brain made.
+You think you think you want to buy that toothpaste because of <reason>, but in fact, you just liked and then trusted something about the brand and then assigned reasoning to the decision your Reptilian Brain made.
 Once that final domino falls, “belief” is achieved, and any following message from that brand is believed and instantly accepted.
 And that’s how we come full circle to “what happens when someone likes your brand.”

 Thank you for joining our TED talk.
 You can now understand why we are better described as “rationalizing” beings and not “rational” beings.
 And why your Q or "Likability" Factors are so important